ZhaniWalid/angular_v15_pokedex_app_devsling_jobfr/README.md

   "glob": "_redirects",
   "input": "src",
   "output": "/"
-}, in the "angular.json" file to solve the problem.
+}, in the "angular.json" file, under this Object's path "projects.architect.build.options.assets", to solve the problem.

 Thanks to the answer in this link: [angular-routing-not-working-on-netlify-on-refresh-welcome-page](https://stackoverflow.com/questions/51887581/angular-routing-not-working-on-netlify-on-page-refresh)